 Our legal team is dedicated to providing the best possible service and will seek compensation on your behalf.
 Our Chicago medical malpractice lawyers have decades of experience handling complex medical malpractice and personal injury claims.

-Contact our law firm at (888) 424-5757 to schedule a free consultation with an experienced attorney to review your medical malpractice claim and protect your legal rights.
+Contact our law firm at (888) 424-5757 to schedule a free consultation with an experienced attorney to review your potential Chicago surgical site infection lawsuit and protect your legal rights.

 How Do Surgical Site Infections Occur?